nioc/homepage/README.md

 #### Use of page metadata

 In order to retrieve the web page's metadata (title and icon), it is necessary to value a valid DNS resolver via the variable `NGINX_RESOLVER` (with `9.9.9.9` for example), by default, it uses the docker internal resolver (`127.0.0.11`).

+#### Data sanitization for proxyfied requests

+To avoid propagating your data (cookies, headers) during proxyfied requests, the following elements are removed:
+- cookies,
+- headers x-forwarded-* (for, method, proto, host, uri),
+- SSO provider-specific headers, using the `NGINX_SSO_PROVIDER` environment variable :
+  - Authelia:
+    - `Remote-Email`,
+    - `Remote-Groups`,
+    - `Remote-Name`,
+    - `Remote-User`

+#### Access SSO-protected applications

+As described in the previous paragraph, the application's reverse proxy deletes SSO information (cookies, header, etc.), so, access to applications protected by SSO will not work (redirection to the login page).

+To avoid this, you can use the `NGINX_SSO_DOMAIN_REGEX` environment variable to define a regular expression for the urls for which this information will be sent.

 #### External icons persistence